ruaridhcostello/web322-main/getting-started-with-heroku.md

 1. Open **Visual Studio Code** and Open your "helloworld" folder by clicking on the "Explorer" icon in the top left (it looks like two files) to expand the left "Explorer" pane.
 You should see an "Open Folder" button - click this and select to your newly created "helloworld" folder.

 1. You should now see an empty "HELLOWORLD" folder in the sidebar.

+1. The first step is to create your **server.js** file in your helloworld folder either by right-clicking underneath HELLOWORLD in the Explorer pane and choosing "new file", or by clicking the new file icon next to HELLOWORLD.
+Name this file **server.js**

-To begin building our app within this folder we have to issue a few commands in Visual Studio Code's "integrated terminal".
+1. Next, to begin building our app within this folder we have to issue a few commands in Visual Studio Code's "integrated terminal".
 To open this use the keyboard shortcut (ctrl + `` ` ``) or select "View" -> "integrated terminal" from the top menu.

 1. In the (now visible) integrated terminal, type the command **npm init** and enter the following information:

     * Press enter for name (use the default)
     * Press enter for version (use the default)
     * Press enter for description (use the default)
-    * enter **server.js** for entry point:
+    * Press enter for entry point (use the default)
     * Press enter for test command (use the default)
     * Press enter for git repository (use the default)
     * Press enter for keywords (use the default)